k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak power cost for wizards casting force bolt spell
 - Adjust feedback when hitting a water-based monster or one that is underwater with burning hands spell
+- Fix: passive AD_MAGM damage when attacking the Oracle (player or another monster)